WilliamJardim/MLP/README.md

 # Description
 This project is an adaptation of Jason Brownlee's original code.
 I really liked the way his article taught backpropagation.

-I rewrote the functions in JavaScript, but using the same method used by Jason Brownlee, and I also used the same example dataset that he used in the article to test if my adaptation follows the steps correctly.
-I also used the original files to do tests.
+I rewrote the functions in JavaScript on my way, but using the same method(that is, storing errors and activations in neuron objects) used by Jason Brownlee, and I also used the same example dataset that he used in the article to test if my code follows the steps correctly.

-Also, the "examples" folder contains 1 example used in Jason Brownlee's article, I used it to test if my code worked
+Also, the "examples" folder contains one example used in Jason Brownlee's article, I used it to test if my code worked

 **I also left a copy of the original file in a folder called "original_code"**